kscieslinski/CTF/notes/permissions/README.md

 ![](img/file.png)

 Key for files. </br>
-While read, write and execute are same for owner, group and other:
+Read, write and execute are same for owner, group and other:
 - r: can user read file content
 - w: can user modify the file content
 - x: can user execute file.